-3. Continuation of tariffs in force at effective date
+2. Continuation of tariffs in force at effective date

+(1) Despite Section 9-

-- (1) Despite section 10- - (a) a tariff or similar method of price regulation in effect immediately before the effective date in terms of any law respecting a transport facility or service remains in effect as if it had been a price control determined and published in terms of Section 10, until the date on which the Regulator first determines and publishes a new price control applicable to that facility or service, subject only to sub-item (2); and - (b) an agreement of the type contemplated in section 10 (6)(c), that was in effect immediately before the effective date, remains in effect as if it had been approved in terms of this Act, until the date on which the Regulator first determines and publishes a new price control applicable to the relevant facility or service. - (2) A pre-existing tariff or similar method of price regulation that remains in effect in terms of sub-item (1) may be reviewed in the manner provided for in section 11.
+- (a) a tariff or similar method of price regulation in effect immediately before the effective date in terms of any law respecting a transport facility or service remains in effect as if it had been a price control determined and published in terms of Section 9, until the date on which the Regulator first determines and publishes a new price control applicable to that facility or service, subject only to sub-item (2); and - (b) an agreement of the type contemplated in Section 9(9)(c), that was in effect immediately before the effective date, remains in effect as if it had been approved in terms of this Act, until the date on which the Regulator first determines and publishes a new price control applicable to the relevant facility or service. - (2) A pre-existing tariff or similar method of price regulation that remains in effect in terms of sub-item (1) may be reviewed in the manner provided for in Section 10.

-4. Appeals and complaints
+3. Appeals and complaints

-- (1) An appeal contemplated in section 46 of the National Ports Act against a decision taken by the National Ports Authority before the effective date- - (a) may be filed with the Regulator as a complaint in terms of section 14 (1)(a) or (b) of this Act, provided that no such appeal or application for review had been filed under any other law before the effective date; or - (b) must be considered and determined under the National Ports Act, as if that Act had not been amended in terms of Schedule 1. - (2) A complaint, as contemplated in section 14, in respect of conduct that occurred before the effective date- - (a) may be filed with the Regulator in terms of section 14 of this Act, provided that no such complaint or similar process had been commenced under any other law before the effective date; or - (b) must be referred to the Regulator to conclude an investigation into the complaint. - (3) The Regulator may exercise any power of the Ports Regulator, in terms of the National Ports Act, to investigate any complaint in terms of the relevant Act concerning conduct that occurred during the period of 3 years immediately before the effective date. - (4) In exercising authority under this Item, the Council, or the Regulator, as the case may be, must conduct the investigation, hearing or other matter in accordance with the relevant Act as if it had not been amended in terms of Schedule 1 of this Act.
+- (1) An appeal contemplated in Section 46 of the National Ports Act against a decision taken by the National Ports Authority before the effective date, may- - (a) be filed with the Regulator as a complaint in terms of Section 13(1)(a) or(b) of this Act, provided that no such appeal or application for review had been filed under any other law before the effective date; or - (b) be considered and determined under the National Ports Act, as if that Act had not been amended in terms of Schedule 1. - (2) A complaint, as contemplated in Section 13, in respect of conduct that occurred before the effective date may- - (a) be filed with the Regulator in terms of Section 13 of this Act, provided that no such complaint or similar process had been commenced under any other law before the effective date; or - (b) be referred to the Regulator to conclude an investigation into the complaint. - (3) The Regulator may exercise any power of the Ports Regulator, in terms of the National Ports Act, to investigate any complaint in terms of the relevant Act concerning conduct that occurred during the period of 3 years immediately before the effective date. - (4) In exercising authority under this Item, the Council, or the Regulator, as the case may be, must conduct the investigation, hearing or other matter in accordance with the relevant Act as if it had not been amended in terms of Schedule 1 of this Act.